Dutch States Navy: Anglo-Dutch Wars

+During the 17th century, Dutch maritime expansion led to increased tensions with their European neighbors, in particular the kingdom of England.
+Besides the Baltic trade, there was an increasing focus on importing luxury goods from Asia.
+The Dutch textile industry focused increasingly on refining wool imported from England.
+In 1614, while serving as governor of the Eastland Company, English merchant William Cockayne initiated a plan to refine wool produced in England and sell it in Dutch markets.
+However, the Dutch refused to purchase finished cloth and instead engaged in a trade war with England.
+As a result, the English cloth trade was depressed for decades.

-After the Peace of Westphalia in 1648, the Dutch took the traditional trade of England with Spain and Portugal, which it called a huge resentment.
-Netherlands had a huge merchant fleet (with more ships than all other countries in Europe together) and now had a dominant position in the European market in general, and the Baltic trade in particular.
-They had further most of the Portuguese territories annexed in the East Indies, including its monopoly on the highly profitable spice trade, and gained more and more influence on maritime trade between Britain and its North American colonies.
+After the Peace of Westphalia in 1648, the Dutch also started to displace English trade with the Iberian Peninsula, leading to a further breakdown in Anglo-Dutch relations.
+The Netherlands had a huge merchant fleet (with more ships than all other countries in Europe combined) and now had a dominant position in the European market in general, and the Baltic trade in particular.
+They had further conquered most of the Portuguese territories in the East Indies, creating a monopoly in the highly profitable spice trade, and acquired more and more influence on maritime trade between England and its American colonies.